 The Company enters into securitization transactions to sell its retail installment and revolving customer receivables and retains servicing responsibilities and subordinated interests.
 These securitization transactions are accounted for as sales in accordance with Statement of Financial Accounting Standards (SFAS) No. 140, Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities, as amended by SFAS No. 155, Accounting for Certain Hybrid Financial Instruments, because the Company has relinquished control of the receivables.
 Additionally, the Company has transferred the receivables to a qualifying special purpose entity (QSPE).
 Accordingly, neither the transferred receivables nor the accounts of the QSPE are included in the consolidated financial statements of the Company.
-The Company's retained interest in the transferred receivables is valued under the requirements of SFAS No. 157, Fair Value Measurements.
+The Company's retained interest in the transferred receivables is valued under the requirements of SFAS No. 159, The Fair Value Option for Financial Assets and Liabilities, and SFAS No. 157, Fair Value Measurements.

 Use of Estimates.
 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.
+See the discussion under Note 2 regarding the change in the discount rate used in the Company's valuation of its Interests in securitized assets.